dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/bigquery-configs.md

 </File>

 You can create a new label with no value or remove a value from an existing label key.

-A label with a key that has an empty value can also be referred to as a tag.
+A label with a key that has an empty value can also be [referred](https://cloud.google.com/bigquery/docs/adding-labels#adding_a_label_without_a_value) to as a tag in BigQuery.
 However, this should not be confused with a [tag resource](https://cloud.google.com/bigquery/docs/tags), which conditionally applies IAM policies to BigQuery tables and datasets.
 Find out more in [labels and tags](https://cloud.google.com/resource-manager/docs/tags/tags-overview).

 Currently, it's not possible to apply IAM tags in BigQuery, however, you can contribute by upvoting [this issue](https://github.com/dbt-labs/dbt-bigquery/issues/1134) on GitHub.